GSA-TTS/piipan-open-source/docs/quick-start-guide-states.md

 ## Overview

-In order to onboard to piipan, tenants will need to:

-1. Upload de-identified data to piipan on daily basis
-2. Conduct searches against piipan during certification, recertification, and the addition of household members
-3. Resolve matches identified by piipan

 ### Uploading De-identified data to piipan
 Follow these steps to provide the daily de-identified data information that piipan will need to detect possible duplicate data in your tenant:

-1. Understand the piipan material in the [system overview](https://github.com/18F/piipan#overview) and our [introduction to our Privacy-Preserving Record Linkage approach](https://github.com/18F/piipan/blob/dev/docs/pprl-plain.md).
+1. Understand the piipan material in the [system overview](/README.md#overview) and our [introduction to our Privacy-Preserving Record Linkage approach](/docs/pprl-plain.md).
 2. Understand which de-identified data are considered [`active e-identified data`](/etl/docs/bulk-import.md#definition-of-active-participants).
 3. Export active data from your system to a plain text CSV file.
     1. Exclude entries that are [missing key data fields](/etl/docs/bulk-import.md#participant-records-to-exclude) or are not considered [active e-identified data](/etl/docs/bulk-import.md#definition-of-active-participants)